Green Cape Lightstation Keeper's Cottage (3 bedrooms, up to 8 people)

 Enjoy an unforgettable weekend getaway at Green Cape Lightstation Keeper's Cottage in Ben Boyd National Park.

-Perched on the edge of a peninsula, there are two beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.
+Perched on the edge of a peninsula, there are three beautifully-restored keepers' cottages available, each offering 3.5-star heritage accommodation with open fireplaces and charming nautical decor.

 You’ll find a paved path to the lookout at the tip of Green Cape.
-Stop to look for whales during season and for breathtaking views across Disaster Bay, the site of many shipwrecks.
+Stop to look for whales making their annual migration during whale watching season, and for breathtaking views across Disaster Bay, the site of many shipwrecks.
 And keep an eye out for bandicoots, they’re often seen nearby.

 Audio tour: you can download an audio tour of the Light to Light Walk to your mp3 player or phone.
 Section 3 provides information about Green Cape Lightstation and the surrounding area.